my-rice/Bank-Accounts/README.md

 • The print function, the information of all current accounts in the archive.
 The function does not return any value.
 (The function is already provided)

 • management_cc.c (to be completed)
 Contains the implementation of the functions required by the application

 • current_accounts.c (to be completed)
-Contains the main funntion
+Contains the main funntion.